-A. (Thesis Option)

-SOC 795 Thesis 6 cr.

-Approved electives in a chosen area of specialization 9 cr.

-or

-B. (Non-Thesis Option)

-Approved electives including at least 9 cr. in a chosen area of

-specialization 15 cr.
+Approved electives in a chosen area of specialization 9 cr. or B. (Non-Thesis Option) Approved electives including at least 9 cr. in a chosen area of specialization 15 cr.
 Comprehensive exam 0 cr.

-Both thesis and non-thesis options in the Human Services Program

-require a total of 36 credit hours.

-1 Condense and design design and

-1 Students may also design their own specialization, with the approval of

-the graduate coordinator.

-2 No more than 9 of these 15 semester hours of approved electives may

-be from outside the department.
+Both thesis and non-thesis options in the Human Services Program require a total of 36 credit hours.
+1 Students may also design their own specialization, with the approval of the graduate coordinator.
+2 No more than 9 of these 15 semester hours of approved electives may be from outside the department.